LavaLite/cms/readme.md

 8. Finally, setup an [Apache VirtualHost](http://httpd.apache.org/docs/current/vhosts/examples.html) to point to the "public" folder.
   * For development, you can simply run `php artisan serve`

+####Permissions
+Lavalite may require one set of permissions to be configured: folders within app/storage require write access by the web server.

+####Paths
+Several of the framework directory paths are configurable.
+To change the location of these directories, check out the bootstrap/paths.php file.

 ##Frameworks/Libraries